-where $\BFB\in \mathbb{R}^{M \times C}$ is the parameter matrix to be learned, and $R(\BFB)$ is a pre-specified convex nonnegative regularization term\endnote{Our learning framework accommodates a wide range of model classes, including linear models, sieve approximations, and last-layer neural network fine-tuning.}.
-The parameter matrix $\BFB $ can be interpreted as a score matrix, where each column $\BFbeta_j$ determines the score for class $j$, calculated as $\BFbeta_j^T \BFphi, j \in [C]$.
-Given a feature vector $\BFphi$, the corresponding prediction is determined by
+where $\BFB\in \mathbb{R}^{M \times C}$ is the parameter matrix to be learned with each column $\BFbeta_i$ determining the score for class $i$, and $R(\BFB)$ is a pre-specified convex nonnegative regularization term.\endnote{The framework accommodates linear models, sieve approximations, and last-layer neural network fine-tuning.} The model induces probabilities via softmax: